Keep your account and money secure.

-When visiting Online Banking, make sure the address line starts with https://hb.mwafcu.org/
+When visiting Digital Banking, make sure the address

 There will be more following this in the address line, but this is the most important part and the easiest to look for.
 If the address does not start with this, you may be at a spoofed site.
 Notice that the first part of the address “https” is different from the start of the regular website address, “http”.
 The extra “s” stands for “secure” and means that the information is sent over a “secure socket layer” connection.

-You can check the digital certificate.
+- You can check the digital certificate.
 A digital certificate is issued by a Certificate Authority that certifies that a business and a particular website are connected, just like a photo on your driver's license connects your identity with your personal details.
-The Certificate Authority called VeriSign attests that the website hb.mwafcu.org belongs to MidWest America FCU and MidWest America FCU is a real business.
-To view the digital certificate, you can either click on the VeriSign logo on the left of the home banking log in screen, or click on the closed padlock on the website frame.
+To view the digital certificate, click on the closed padlock on the website frame.

 Mortgage Fraud Prevention

 Have you applied or are you applying for a new mortgage?
-Click here for mortgage fraud prevention tips to help you when dealing with your mortgage lender.
+See our mortgage fraud prevention tips to help you when dealing with your mortgage lender.